KyberNetwork/developer-portal/docs/integrations-widgetsguide.md

 Additionally, we will also cover how you can customise the colour scheme and string of the widget and how you can create your own UI.
 ### Things to note
 * The guide uses version Swift 4 for APIKit framework.
-* iCloud must be enabled in your capabilities as the framework is using document picker (for importing JSON file).
+* iCloud must be enabled in your capabilities as the framework is using document picker (for importing JSON files).

 ### Download the KyberWidget source code
 Download the zip file [here](https://github.com/KyberNetwork/widget-swift/tree/master/KyberWidget/KyberWidget.framework.zip) (then unzip to get `KyberWidget.framework`) or clone this repo to get `KyberWidget.framework` from KyberWidget or example project

 #### Add KyberWidget into your project
-Go to your project `General settings`, add KyberWidget into `Embedded Binaries`.
+Go to your project `General settings` and add KyberWidget into `Embedded Binaries`.

 ### Add the dependency frameworks
 Add these dependency frameworks below into your project via ([Cocoapods](https://cocoapods.org/)):